djhawbaker/mapMyWorld/README.md

 2. Setup another terminal and run (This option requires the teleop package as well)
   - rosrun teleop_twist_keyboard teleop_twist_keyboard.py

-The Robot will find itself on the provided map by driving around and using AMCL with it's sensors to localize.
+The Robot will map it's environment and localize itself within that map by driving around and using SLAM.